dohlee/metheor/README.md

 - `-q, --min-qual`: Minimum quality for a read to be considered. [default: 10]
 - `-c, --cpg-set`: (Optional) Specify a predefined set of CpGs (in BED file) to be analyzed.

+*Output*

+Produces a tab-separated table with the following five columns, where each row corresponds to a CpG quartet of interest (four consecutive CpGs):

+1. `chrom`: Chromosome where the CpG quartet exists.
+2. `cpg1`: 0-based position of the cytosine (C) in the first CpG
+3. `cpg2`: 0-based position of the cytosine (C) in the second CpG
+4. `cpg3`: 0-based position of the cytosine (C) in the third CpG
+5. `cpg4`: 0-based position of the cytosine (C) in the fourth CpG
+6. `pm`: Value of PM

+*NOTE*: The order of CpG quartets in the output file is not sorted.

 **Methylation entropy (ME)**

 ![me](img/me.png)